SihamBeldjoudi/Object-Detection-with-YOLOv3-Detection-and-Classification/README.md

-Here’s a more **detailed and enriched description** for your GitHub repository, incorporating the example with context and technical details for clarity:

----

 ### **Title**:
 **Object Detection with YOLOv3: Traffic Object Classification and Visualization**

----

 ### **Description**:
 This project implements **YOLOv3 (You Only Look Once)**, a state-of-the-art object detection model, using OpenCV and Python to detect, classify, and highlight objects in images.
 The repository offers a step-by-step guide to detect objects like cars and trucks with bounding boxes, while also demonstrating customization for class-specific visual styling.
 The project is designed to be user-friendly, leveraging Google Colab to eliminate the need for local installations or hardware requirements.